-The UVW, unloaded vehicle weight, given in the chart above is the weight of the motorhome with the options as ordered, and installed at the factory with the fuel tank full.
+The unloaded vehicle weight (UVW), listed on the chart in your coach is the weight of the motorhome with the options as ordered and installed at the factory.
+It includes all weight at the axles with full generator fluids, including fuel, engine oil, and coolants.
 To determine the actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
-The most common are those used by states to weigh trucks used along the highway.
+The most common scales are those used by states to weigh trucks used along the highway.
 In rural areas grain elevators are a good source and another would be a gravel pit.

 If you have trouble locating scales, a call to your State Highway Patrol will usually find them very cooperative in assisting you.

-WARNING: Do not exceed the Gross Axle Weight Ratings or the Gross Vehicle Weight Rating when loading your vehicle.
+WARNING: Do not exceed the Gross Axle Weight Ratings, the Gross Vehicle Weight Rating, or Gross Combination Weight Rating when loading your vehicle or towing a trailer or vehicle behind your RV.